|

 Fake and Counterfeits: the "Rudy Kurniawan" case

-This change of attitude (from the Auction Houses) was first triggered around 2008 when rumours of large amounts of counterfeits and fake bottles of wines had been spreading throughout the market for a few years already and suspicions were high.
+This change of attitude (from the Auction Houses) was first triggered around 2008, when rumours of large quantities of counterfeits and fake wine bottles had been spreading throughout the market for a few years already, and suspicions were high.

-Although counterfeits and fakes already existed well before, mainly since the 60s-70s, they always remained quite low in numbers and, except on a few notable yet rare occasions, only appeared or were only spotted occasionally and sporadically up until the early 2000s, or so it seems, probably due to the lack of knowledge, information and expertise on the subject back then.
+Although counterfeits and fakes existed well before, mainly since the 1960s-70s, they always remained quite low in numbers and, except on a few notable yet rare occasions, only appeared or were only spotted occasionally and sporadically up until the early 2000s, or so it seems.
+This was probably due to the lack of knowledge, information, and expertise on the subject back then, and thus the lack of anti-counterfeits measures and tools.

-Then, in the late 2000s and early 2010s, it became obvious that high-quality counterfeits and fakes had been around for a while and had been sold at auctions and private sales.
+Then, in the late 2000s and early 2010s, it became evident that high-quality counterfeits and fakes had been around for a while and were sold at auctions and private sales.
 This observation was triggered by the case of Domaine Ponsot counterfeited bottles sold at auction by Acker Merall & Condit.

 The story goes that, in 2008, Rudy Kurniawan, a fine wine collector, nicknamed "Dr Conti" for his collection and love for DRC, consigned about 84 bottles supposedly to be from Domaine Ponsot at auction, including a bottle of 1929, which could not have existed as the Domaine only started bottling in 1934.